intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.AspNetCore/README.md

 # Registering Adapter Services

-Adapter services must be added to the application in the `Startup.cs` file.
+Adapter services must be added to the application in the `Startup.cs` file's `ConfigureServices` method.
 For example:

 ```csharp
 // Configure adapter services